eclipse-theia/theia-website/src/docs/data_usage_telemetry.md

 ### Manual Activation
 - Most AI interactions (e.g., chat, code transformation) are triggered explicitly by the user.
 - Automatic code completion is separately opt-in to prevent accidental transmission of code.
+- Manual code completion is bound to a key binding (Command "Trigger Inline Suggestion").
+To avoid accidental invocation, you can unbind this key binding in your preferences.

 ### Transparency in Data Transfer
 You can inspect exactly what data is sent to AI providers using: